Boubird Childcare Terms and Conditions, Policies & Procedures

 Hours- Parents must commit to a stated number of hours and give an estimate of times they wish for the nanny to work.
 Hours can be flexible, should parents decide to end the booking early one day, they can use the remaining hours another day with the agreement of the nanny.

 Deposit- A minimum of €100/£100 deposit is required to secure the booking.
-A maximum of 40% of the payment is due two weeks before the holiday.
-Should parents not make the next instalment, the nanny can commit to taking a different booking.
+The remaining balance is due two weeks before the holiday.
+Should parents not make the second instalment, the nanny can commit to taking a different booking.

 Extra Hours- Any extra hours will be invoiced at the end of the holiday.